Twins Vs. Angels Prediction, Odds, Pick

 The Minnesota Twins take on the Los Angeles Angels.
 Check out our MLB odds series for our Twins Angels prediction and pick.

-Dylan Bundy gets the ball for the Twins, while Reid Detmers goes to the hill for the Angels.
+Chris Archer gets the start for the Twins, while Tucker Davidson goes to the bump for the Angels.

-Dylan Bundy has a 5.01 ERA.
-He usually gives up two to three runs per game, and he rarely pitches six full innings when he makes a start.
-He hasn’t pitched six full innings since June 24.
-Most of his starts since then have been exactly five innings, and his longest start was 5 1/3 innings.
-Bundy’s ERA is reflective of what he is as a pitcher: a relatively mediocre starter who won’t get crushed but also won’t dominate, and who won’t pitch very deep into the game.
-You know what to expect with him: five innings, two to three runs.
-It’s true that he was more volatile earlier in the season, especially April and some portions of June, but since late June, he has been consistently ordinary.
+Chris Archer has a 4.02 ERA, but his last several weeks have been volatile ones.
+He entered July with a 3.08 ERA.
+Then he missed two and a half weeks due to injury.
+He came back on July 17 and was hammered in two consecutive starts: 10 runs allowed in 7 2/3 innings against the White Sox and Brewers.
+Those two disastrous outings pushed his ERA to 4.04.
+His next two starts in August kept his ERA stable, just over the four-run mark.
+He allowed four earned runs in 9 1/3 innings.
+He generally does not pitch beyond five innings.
+The Twins hope he can be a five-inning, one-run pitcher, as opposed to a five-inning, two-run pitcher.

-Reid Detmers has a 3.44 ERA, but what’s important to note about that number is that it is way down compared to June 21, when Detmers had a 4.66 ERA and then missed two and a half weeks.
-He returned to the Angel rotation on July 8 and has pitched brilliantly ever since.
-Detmers, since rejoining the Halos in early July, has pitched to an ERA below 1.30.
-He has thrown 31 innings and allowed just four earned runs.
-He obviously found something in his technique and preparation and has put all the pieces together for the Halos.
-He dominated the Mariners in his last start one week ago, giving up just one run in seven innings.
-Detmers was not a very consistent pitcher in the weeks since his no-hitter of the Rays on May 10.
-He is now a much more reliable pitcher on a weekly basis.
+Tucker Davidson has made only five appearances for the Angels this season.
+On Aug.
+7, he made his first appearance for the Halos since May 28.
+He was roughed up by the Seattle Mariners for six runs in four innings.
+Maybe this outing against the Twins will be better, maybe it won’t.
+When a pitcher has played in only one major-league game in a 10-week span, it doesn’t seem wise to make overly sweeping or firm statements about his expected performance.
+Davidson did struggle against the Mariners last week.
+That could enable him to make adjustments and perform a lot better, or he could simply remain a mediocre pitcher who will be vulnerable against quality competition.
+We don’t know.

 Courtesy of FanDuel, here are the Twins-Angels MLB odds.